 Mac: They didn’t know that.

-Mary: And – and in my home, we didn’t either.
-My dad actually, um, sat me down one day, and he told me about the birds and the bees.
-I could tell he was so uncomfortable, you know, but he was trying.
-And Mac and I were already having sex.
-And so I’m just sitting there thinking you’re telling me something I already know.
-So I think it’s so important for us to talk to our kids when they’re young – you know, age-appropriate um- what they – when they ask questions, to answer them.
-So you know, that, also, we don’t tell them something that they’ve already heard in school.
+Mary: And, and in my home, we didn’t either.
+My dad, actually, um, sat me down one day and t- told me about the birds and the bees, and I could tell he was so uncomfortable, you know, but he was trying, and Mac and I were already having sex, and so I’m just sitting there thinking, “You’re telling me something I already know,” so I think it’s so important for us to talk to our kids when they’re young, you know, age appropriate, um, what they… when they ask questions to answer ’em so, you know, that also we don’t tell ’em something that they’ve already heard in school.

 Jim: Talk about that guilt and shame that you did experience.
-I mean, these are behaviors that, of course, growing up in a Christian home is gonna sink the heart of every parent.
-But speak to your personal experience there about what you really felt.
-And that was many years ago, I know.
+I mean, the- these are behaviors that, of course, growing up in a Christian home is gonna sink the heart of every parent, but speak to your personal experience there about what you really felt.
+And that was many years ago.
+I know.

-Jim: But what was it like to go through that experience?
-And what happened?
-Where did you go?
-And…
+Jim: But what was it like to go through that experience, and what happened?
+Where did you go-

 Mac: Mary’s mom had paranoid schizophrenia.

-Mac: And, again, I think, as a parent, if we could ever tell, uh, parents something that’s useful is it’s Okay to monitor your kids’ time alone with someone of the opposite sex…
+Mac: And again, I, I, I think as a parent, if we could ever tell, uh, parents something that’s useful is it’s okay to monitor your kids’ time alone with someone of the opposite sex.